austin-206/lyra-echo/docs/index.md

 # Lyra/Echo

 Lyra/Echo is a local-first, policy-governed AI platform designed to operate inside the home without cloud dependence.
-It is not a monolithic model or a consumer assistant clone—it is a full AI architecture combining language models, sensors, memory, orchestration, and strict governance controls.
+It is a full AI architecture combining language models, sensors, memory, orchestration, and strict governance controls.

 This site documents the design, governance, and implementation path of the system as it evolves from blueprint to prototype to operational environment.